We’ve discussed the canons of rhetoric and examined invention’s importance in public speaking.

 Exordium: Introducing Your Speech

-All speeches begin with introductions, where you state your purpose and establish your presenting credibility.
+All speeches begin with introductions—stating your purpose and establishing your credibility.
 Tell your audience what your message is about and why it’s important.
 Your introduction may sometimes require storytelling to make your material more convincing while reinforcing an element of fun.

 Follow up your introduction by stating supporting facts, or further information on your topic.
 Narrating fact-based examples back up your argument, making it more persuasive.
 If you hook your audiences with your introduction, this is where you reel them in.